brunohce/SimplENM/README.md

 # My script to run ENM using Maxent alghoritm!

+## README WORK IN PROGRESS but feel free to run the script

 I've tried to comment the code as much as possible but you can write me if you have any doubts or suggestions @didelphisaurita